ukparliament/weeknotes.data-search/19/index.md

 Raphael started a series of write ups on the [NLP](https://en.wikipedia.org/wiki/Natural_language_processing) and supervised learning aspects of the data toolkit.

-Michael tried to understand how much learning the machines might have done but the whole conversation turned into a taxonomy of data science and MI.
+Michael tried to understand how much learning the machines might have done but the whole conversation turned into a taxonomy of data science and ML.

 I think it's safe to say the singularity will not start here.